 Access

-I will never assume anyone’s access needs - and I understand that not all disabilities are visible.
+We will never assume anyone’s access needs - and we understand that not all disabilities are visible.

 Entrance